hsmith24/Demographic_Analysis_of_Brexit/README.md

 The processed folder contains intermediate datasets I created in the course of the project:

-- fetzer_processed_data.csv: This file is simply the data from the paper by Fetzer et al processed for modelling.
+- fetzer_processed_data.csv: This file is simply a cleaned and labelled version of the data from the Fetzer study.

 - ward_atlas_data.csv: This file is a combination of postcodes.csv and ward-results.xlsx for the purpose of creating a vizualization and a dashboard on Tableau.